 Alcohol, Tobacco, Vaporizers, and other Controlled/Banned Substances

-Students may not use, or be in possession of, alcohol, tobacco, marijuana, vaping products, or other controlled/banned substances while in school, on the school premises, on school or Division property, while utilizing Division-provided transportation services, or during school-related functions.
+Students may not use or have alcohol, tobacco, marijuana, vaping products, or other controlled/banned substances while in school, on the school premises, on school or Division property while utilizing Division-provided transportation services, or during school-related functions.
 Failure to comply with this policy may result in one or more of the following:

 - Confiscation of banned items